-8.1 We will take your concerns and complaints seriously and, where we have made mistakes, will try to learn from them.
+We will take your concerns and complaints seriously and, where we have made mistakes, will try to learn from them.

-8.2 If you need help to make your concerns known we will try and assist you.
-If you are a young person and need extra assistance the Welsh Government has established MEIC which is a national advocacy and advice helpline for children and young people.
+If you need help to make your concerns known, we will try and assist you.
+If you are a young person and need extra assistance you may want to contact MEIC which is a national advocacy and advice helpline for children and young people.
 Advice and support can also be accessed from the Children's Commissioner for Wales.